yesinteractive/dadjokes/readme.md

-Just a sample microservice or echo service used for testing Kong API Gateway, Kubernetes K8s, Docker, Kuma Service mesh, Istio Service Mesh, etc. as an alternative to httpbin.
+Just a sample microservice or echo service used for testing API Gateways such as Kong, Kubernetes K8s, Openshift, Docker, Service meshes such as Kuma or Istio, etc. as an alternative to httpbin.
 Feel free to [add your own jokes](https://github.com/yesinteractive/dad-jokes_microservice/blob/master/controllers/jokes.txt) to this repo as well.
 In addition to a dad joke, the service will automatically echo back information about the incoming request.
 This is helpful for testing and troubleshooting.
 If you wish to not display echo back the request